alexmasyukov/my-wallet/README.md

-# Getting Started with Create React App
+# 💰 🧾 Wallet app for money accounting with graphics and themes by styled-components

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).